Cantor Yossele Rosenblatt once sang at the Breed Street Shul for the High Holy Days

 In the orthodox tradition, these songs were generally performed without instruments; which are consider muktzeh (forbidden to tend to on Shabbat and Holy Days) according to traditional Jewish law.
 These songs would have been performed by choirs to carry the melody and to fill out the sound, and not have relied on instruments.

 In keeping with orthodox Jewish tradition, you will notice the Breed Street Shul does not have an organ.
 We know for certain that the services here were performed acapella, and if accompanied it would have been with an all men’s or boy’s ensemble.

-I am told by my good friend Don Hodes who grew up here in the 1930s, that his father was a talented singer who sang for High Holy Days.
-And he tells me that the holiday services were led by a special performing chazzan (cantor), the shul’s own chazzan, and three young men singing from the bima.
+I am told by my good friend Don Hodes who grew up here in the 1930s, that while his father was not he very religious he was quite a talented singer who sang for High Holy Days.
+And he tells me that the holiday services were led by a special performing chazzan (cantor), the shul’s own chazzan, and three often younger men singing from the bima.

 The Breed Street Shul, as everyone mentions, was the biggest orthodox synagogue west of Chicago.
 Everything about the place was always compared to Chicago, with the Los Angeles Jewish community not wanting to be left in its shadow.

 Chaplin and Rosenblatt.
 Rosenblatt (right) came to Hollywood in 1927 to appear as himself in the first talking picture, “The Jazz Singer.”
 (1927) According to his son, one of the famous people which he was most excited to meet was Charlie Chaplin (left).